k-a-r-g/MDMA/README.md

 Based on the Teensy 3.1 development platform, the MDMA sports MIDI over USB, an eeprom to load/save data, and a status LED directly out of the box without any soldering required.
 However, multiple extensions (MIDI Din, CV/Gate, buttons, potentiometers, etc) are already under development and will be published here: [Electronic Sound Creation - MDMA][mdma]

 The real Multi Duty part, comes from the different firmwares which are hand-tailored for the various hardware extensions.
 The employ your existing hardware configuration in a, simple to configure, way, and are easy to upload through the official Arduino IDE.
 Maybe the different firmwares will be combined, and a small GUI will allow configuration and enabling/disabling of functions, any time in the future, but it is not high on my priority list, yet.
-Immediate future plans include a firmware to  a generate MIDI clock signals, determine accuracy and precision of MIDI clocks, a drum roller, a general purpose midi controller, and some bonus firmwares.
+Immediate future plans include a firmware to determine accuracy and precision of MIDI clocks, a drum roller, a general purpose midi controller, and some bonus firmwares.

 ### Version
-1.0
+1.1

 ### Hardware features
 - [Base][mdma] - MIDI over USB